-With the three models proposed (VGG16, DenseNet201, and VGG16 x DenseNet201 Fused), I was able to train them on the three datasets I had.
+The three models proposed (VGG16, DenseNet201, and VGG16 x DenseNet201 Fused) were trained on the three datasets proposed in the methods section.
 Table 1 shows how each model performs on their respective training and validation datasets.
 VGG16 is optimal on My Images dataset, achieving 96% accuracy.
 On the other hand, DenseNet201 is optimal on Kaggle Dataset, with 98% accuracy.
-Overall, this means that individual pre-trained models perform well on these datasets and are able to recognize general patterns within them.
-However, when these pre-trained models are tested on datasets other than the ones they were trained on, their accuracy drops significantly.
+Overall, this means that individual pre-trained models perform well on these datasets and can recognize general patterns within them.
+However, their accuracy drops significantly when these pre-trained models are tested on datasets other than those they were trained on.
 Table 2 shows that VGG16, trained on My Images dataset, achieves only 47% accuracy on Kaggle Dataset.
-Similarly, DenseNet201, trained on

-Kaggle Dataset, achieves only 57% accuracy on My Images dataset.
-This clearly demonstrates how these two individual models struggle to generalize their results.
+Similarly, DenseNet201, trained on Kaggle Dataset, achieves only 57% accuracy on My Images dataset.
+It clearly demonstrates how these two individual models struggle to generalize their results.
 They perform well when classifying images similar to those they were trained on but struggle when encountering different images.

-The fusion model generalizes better the results learned from one dataset to another.
-It is due to its architecture taking advantage of the strength of each individual pre-trained, making it easier to learn general pattern and not focus on the background.
-Table 2 shows how the fusion model performs well even when the validation dataset is different from the dataset it was trained one.
-When it is trained on My Images dataset it achieves an accuracy of 78% on Kaggle Dataset, against 47% achieved by VGG16.
-Similarly, when the fusion model is trained on Kaggle Dataset and tested with My Images dataset it achieves an accuracy of 82% against 57% achieved by DenseNet201.
+The fusion model better generalizes the results learned from one dataset to another.
+It is due to its architecture taking advantage of the strength of each individual pre-trained, making it easier to learn general patterns and not focus on the background.
+Table 2 shows how the fusion model performs well even when the validation dataset differs from the dataset it was trained on.
+When it is trained on My Images dataset, it achieves an accuracy of 78% on Kaggle Dataset, against 47% achieved by VGG16.
+Similarly, when the fusion model is trained on Kaggle Dataset and tested with My Images dataset, it achieves an accuracy of 82% against 57% achieved by DenseNet201.
 Although not perfect, the accuracy achieved by the fusion model is better than the individual pre-trained model, showing that they can learn more complex patterns and generalize them.